How to organise pupil collection arrangements

 3. Think about late collection too

-While there are no laws on who can and can't collect pupils from school, you are responsible, under your duty of care, for keeping children safe.
-Read on to understand how to work with parents and carers, and create your school approach.
+While there are no laws on who can and can't collect a pupil from school, you're responsible, under your duty of care, for keeping children safe.
+Read on to understand how to work with parents and carers, and create your school's approach.

 Work with parents and carers to put collection arrangements in place